Nepal sherpas can't help clear Matterhorn trail after entry permit tangle

 Sherpas from Nepal have experience restoring paths without machines or cement in a way compatible with the mountain environment, Zermatt tourism officials said.

-A spokeswoman for the the Federal Office for Migration in Berne said on Thursday the office had "a generally favourable stance on such projects, and regularly approves them provided they fulfil the legal requirements".
+A spokeswoman for the Federal Office for Migration in Berne said on Thursday the office had "a generally favorable stance on such projects, and regularly approves them provided they fulfill the legal requirements".

 But Zermatt had attempted to invite the sherpas on the grounds of cultural exchange and education, when in fact their stay was a working one, she said.